-All you have to do is mix the sauce with the cut potatoes and cooked beans and cook on low 7 to 9 hours.
-When you come home you can either steam some rice or break out the tortillas.
+Then all you have to do is mix the sauce with the cut potatoes and cooked beans and cook on low 7 to 9 hours in your crockpot.
+When you come home, you can either steam some rice or break out the tortillas.

 - 2 dried ancho chili peppers